- Contents

 totalTestsINT = myTest.getTotalTests ();

 This method recurses through the entire tree, essentially flattening the tree in order to count the total number of actual tests that would be performed.
 The method includes parent tests in the tally, along with all child tests.
-For example, if the test contained two child tests, and each one of those child tests contained two child tests, then the total number of tests in the tree would be 7
+For example, if the test contained two child tests, and each one of those child tests contained two child tests, then the total number of tests in the tree would be 7 - one root test, two child tests, and four grandchild tests.

 NOTES